 By the end of this lesson, you should be able to:

 This lesson will take us one week to complete.
-Please refer to the Calendar in ANGEL for specific time frames and due dates.
+Please refer to the Calendar in Canvas for specific time frames and due dates.
 Specific directions for the assignments below can be found within this lesson.

 If you have any questions, please post them to our Questions? discussion forum.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.